|Full Name||Troy Fraser|

 In 2007, he was named a "Champion of Free Enterprise" by the Texas Association of Business.
 Texans for Fiscal Responsibility awarded Fraser the Taxpayers' Advocate Award in 2009.
 In 2003, he was named the "State Official of the Year" by the National Association of Home Builders.
 He was also recognized in 2003 by Texans for Lawsuit Reform for his contributions to civil justice reform in Texas.
 In 2004, Fraser was honored by the Association of the United States Army for his exceptional service in support of national defense.

 In 2006, Fraser was named the top Legislator in the nation by the American Legislative Exchange Council, the association for state legislators, as a result of Fraser's landmark legislation passed in the areas of telecommunications, electricity deregulation, renewable energy, and property and casualty insurance.

 In 2008, Fraser received the "Wind Champion Legacy" award from The Wind Coalition for his vision in enacting state policy that allowed for the growth of the wind industry.

 In 2011, the Texas Farm Bureau chose Fraser to receive the inaugural True Agricultural Champion award for his legislative work on groundwater rights.
 Also in 2011, he was presented with the Jack Griesenbeck Leadership in Regionalism award by the Capital Area Council of Governments for his leadership in collaborative, pro-active ways to address the critical challenges of water and drought in Central Texas.

-Born August 10, 1949, in Abilene, Fraser was raised in the small West Texas town of Coahoma.
+Fraser was raised in the small West Texas town of Coahoma.
 He attended Angelo State University and the University of Texas at Arlington.
-His wife, Linda, and he have three children and four grandchildren.
+He and his wife, Linda, and he have three children and four grandchildren.